Stadion Lugovi

 Stadion Lugovi is a football stadium in Budva, Montenegro.
-It is currently used mostly for football matches and is the home ground of FK Mogren.
+It is currently used mostly for football matches and is the home ground of FK Mogren and FK Budva.
 The stadium holds 1,500 people.

 History

 The stadium was built in the 1960s and renovated at the start of the 1990s.
 It's situated near the main beach in Budva and it's the home ground of FK Mogren.

 On the stadium exists two stands, both with capacity of 750 seats.

 Plans of owner (Municipality of Budva) are to demolish the stadium, because it is in an attractive location.

 In the meantime (2009-2010), city government built football pitches complex near the Jaz beach, 5 kilometers from Budva town center.

 Pitch and conditions

 The pitch measures 110 x 70 meters.
 Stadium didn't met UEFA criteria for European competitions.
 International games at the territory of Budva municipality are playing at Stadion Pod Malim Brdom in Petrovac.